Muskrat

-The muskrat (Ondatra zibethicus) is a medium-sized semiaquatic rodent native to North America and an introduced species in parts of Europe, Asia, and South America.
-The muskrat is found in wetlands over a wide range of climates and habitats.
-It has important effects on the ecology of wetlands, and is a resource of food and fur for humans.
+The muskrat or common muskrat (Ondatra zibethicus) is a medium-sized semiaquatic rodent.

-Adult muskrats weigh 0.6–2 kg, with a body length of 20–35 cm.
+Adult muskrats weigh 0.6–2 kg, with a body length (excluding the tail) of 20–35 cm.
 They are covered with short, thick fur of medium to dark brown color.
-Their long tails, covered with scales rather than hair, are their main means of propulsion.
-Muskrats spend most of their time in the water and can swim under water for 12 to 17 minutes.
-They live in families, consisting of a male and female pair and their young.
-To protect themselves from the cold and from predators, they build nests that are often burrowed into the bank with an underwater entrance.
+Their long tails, covered with scales rather than hair, are laterally compressed and generate a small amount of thrust, with their webbed hind feet being the main means of propulsion and the unique tail mainly important in directional stability.
+Muskrats spend most of their time in the water and can swim underwater for 12 to 17 minutes.
+They live in families of a male and female pair and their young.
+They build nests to protect themselves from the cold and predators, often burrowed into the bank with an underwater entrance.
 Muskrats feed mostly on cattail and other aquatic vegetation but also eat small animals.

-Ondatra zibethicus is the only species in the genus Ondatra and tribe Ondatrini.
+Ondatra zibethicus is the only extant species in the genus Ondatra; its closest relative is the round-tailed muskrat (Neofiber alleni).
 It is the largest species in the subfamily Arvicolinae, which includes 142 other species of rodents, mostly voles and lemmings.

-Muskrats are referred to as "rats" in a general sense because they are medium-sized rodents with an adaptable lifestyle and an omnivorous diet.
-They are not, however, members of the genus Rattus.
-They are not closely related to beavers, with which they share habitat and general appearance.
+The species is native to North America and an introduced species in parts of Eurasia and South America.
+The muskrat is found in various wetlands and has crucial effects on their ecology.
+It is also a resource of food and fur for humans.